Fake news

-Defining fake news
+Definition

 Fake news is false or misleading information presented as news.
 The term as it developed in 2017 is a neologism (a new or re-purposed expression that is entering the language, driven by culture or technology changes).
 Fake news is now used by many people as a catch-all, referring to any lies and misrepresentations, from a news distributor or not; further, a few people use the term to condemn creditable news sources they do not like, without otherwise arguing details.

 Fake news stories in the old sense, plus misleading headlines, are presented among other stories by news aggregators or political sites, for financial or political gain.
 There are also fake news websites which run only stories that have no basis in fact but are presented as being factually accurate.
 Some satirical sites openly label themselves as fake news or satire, or they may reveal that they are fake only on closer inspection for clues.

 Overlapping terms are bullshit, hoax news, pseudo-news, alternative facts, false news and junk news.

 The National Endowment for Democracy defines fake news as "[M]isleading content found on the internet, especially on social media [...]
 Much of this content is produced by for-profit websites and Facebook pages gaming the platform for advertising revenue" and distinguishes it from disinformation: "[F]ake news does not meet the definition of disinformation or propaganda.
 Its motives are usually financial, not political, and it is usually not tied to a larger agenda."

 While most definitions focus strictly on content accuracy and format, current research indicates that the rhetorical structure of the content might play a significant role in the perception of fake news.